15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 You absolutely can!

-If you’d like to spend a day experiencing all the best things to do in Isla Mujeres, you have two options: book a tour, or hop the ferry yourself.
+If you’d like to spend a day experiencing all the best things to do in Isla Mujeres, you have two options: book a fun boat day like this, or hop the ferry yourself.

 READ NEXT